simonecalabrese/end2end-chat/README.md

   - `client/.env.example` stores all of the client's configuration supported variables.

 ### Configuration
-If you have already installed Mongo and are running an instance of it, you can configure the API server enviroment variables in order to start it correctly.
+If you have already installed Mongo and you're running an instance of it, you can configure the API server enviroment variables in order to start it correctly.
 Move inside `api` directory, copy the `.env.example` file, rename it `.env` and edit it with your custom values.
 ```sh
 # JWT secret used from the server to sign generated tokens